Why avoid getting your Locks wet in the shower?

 - Unpleasant odors

-- A feeling of heaviness
+- Heavy feeling

 - Risk of residue and buildup

-The risks of repeated moisture on locs
+The risks of repeated moisture on Locks

 1. Persistent odors

-2. Heavy locs
+2. Heavy Locks

-3. A weakened scalp
+3. Fragile scalp

 A constantly damp scalp becomes more sensitive and can itch.